bruhtus/frontend-master-complete-intro-to-containers/readme.md

 ```

 The downside of this approach is that, we won't be able to get the patch
-of our dependencies because wee only run `yarn install` if there's any change
+of our dependencies because we're only run `yarn install` if there's any change
 to `package.json` file.
 That can be a good thing or a bad thing depending on our
 circumstances.